rmaroukel/SleepLog/README.md

 - **Informative Sleep Insights**: View historical data with visual feedback on sleep trends.
 - **Secure Provider Access**: Safely connect with your health provider for personalized advice.
 - **Starry Night Theme**: A beautiful interface that’s easy on the eyes, especially in low-light conditions.

+## To-Do List

+- ⬜ **User Settings**: Implement the user settings page to allow users to customize their app experience.
+- ⬜ **Placeholder for Logo**: Add a placeholder for the future company logo in the app header.
+- ⬜ **Animations Refinement**: Refine the transition and loading animations to provide a smoother user interface.
+- ⬜ **Database Seed**: Create a seeding script for the database to ease testing and initial setup for new developers.
+- ⬜ **Provider Secure Access Code Generator**: Develop a secure system for generating and validating access codes given to users by their health providers.
+- ⬜ **Dark Theme**: Integrate dark theme toggle
+- ⬜ **User Data Export**: Enable providers to export sleep data

 ## Getting Started